 Puree To mash, process or sieve cooked fruit or vegetables to form a thick smooth liquid.
 Purees may be used to substitute for 1⁄4 of the oil or fat in some baked products.

-Quick bread Bread that is quick to make because it doesn’t require kneading or rising time.
-It is usually chemically leavened, but fast-rising yeast may also use a very short fermentation.
-Breadworld, Red Star Yeast
+Quick bread Bread that is quick to make because it doesn’t require kneading, fermentation or rising time.
+Quick breads are usually chemically leavened (such as pancakes, waffles, biscuits, scones, cornbread, muffins, banana and zucchini breads), but using warm liquids and fast-rising yeast also results in

 Quinoa flour Gluten-free flour made from grinding quinoa grain.
 It is highly nutritious and yields a tender, moist crumb in cookies, pancakes, waffles, and fruitcakes.
-See Ardent mills.
-King Arthur Flour, Panhandle Milling
+See Ardent mills, King Arthur Baking, Whole Grains Council.

 Rancid Having the bad smell or taste of spoiled (oxidized) fats or oils; nuts may also be rancid; rancid fats are a carcinogen and should not be consumed.

-Ratio (a) The relation of one thing to another in size or amount—Ex: (A) crepe batter is 1 part flour to 1 part milk.
-(B) The quotient of one number divided by another–(Ex: “one out of 4 consumers prefers strawberry” so one divided by four is 1⁄4, or, 1 divided by 4 is 25%).
+Ratio (a) The relation of one thing to another in size or amount.
+In baking use the weight of flour and each other part is in “ratio” to the flour.—Examples: (A) Crepe batter is 1 part flour to 1 part milk; Pie dough is 3 parts flour; 2 parts fat; 1 part water -3-2-1; Pound cake is 1 part flour to 1 part butter to 1 part eggs to 1 part sugar (same weight of each ingredient) (b) The quotient of one number divided by another–(Ex: “one out of 4 consumers prefers strawberry” so one divided by four is 1⁄4, or, 1 divided by 4 is 25%).

 Reconstitute To restore a former condition by adding water.
 Dried, minced vegetables, such as onions or leeks, should be reconstituted before adding to baked goods.